VenturaNotes/Knowledge/Computer Science/Web Development/Docker/Net Ninja/Videos/(1) Docker Crash Course 1 - What is Docker..md

 - ![[Screenshot 2023-11-27 at 12.24.23 AM.png]]
 	- What is a [[docker]]?
 		- Can make developing applications much easier to manage
-	- Uses [[containers]] to run applications in isolated environments on a computer
+	- Uses [[container|containers]] to run applications in isolated environments on a computer
 		- [[Node]] app
 		- [[React]] app
 		- [[MongoDB]]